benediktkr/torrent-tools/README.md

 This is a set of scripts I used to manage to my torrent client.
 It will

  * `--walk`: Walk your dump directory for new files.
 If it detects episodes, these will be moved to the collection, sorted by show name and season.
- * `--remove-torrents`: Removes finished torrents from transmission (those that have reached their seed limits)
+ * `--remove-torrents`: Removes finished torrents from transmission (those that have reached their seed limits).
+Will only delete local data for episodes.

 The scripts are geared towards Transmission (and has a simple client for the Transmission RPC protocol).
 But file moving feature is client-agnostic and operates on files.
 The scripts use [guessit](https://github.com/wackou/guessit) to parse filenames, but only supports episodes as-it.